 - The volcano goddess Pele raised the Hawaiian archipelago out of the ocean one island at a time, in an attempt to outrun her sister, Nāmaka the sea-goddess, who kept flooding the islands.
 One of Pele's brothers helped her escape, so in gratitude she never lets volcanic steam touch his particular cliffs.
 Another legend says that Maui pulled the islands up from the ocean floor on a very eventful fishing trip.

 - Many Pacific islanders use the demigod Maui to explain almost everything.
 The Maori say he raised the north island of New Zealand when he caught it while fishing.
 (It was a stingray.
 The South island is his canoe.)
 His greedy brothers chopped it up, creating all the mountains.
 While the Hawaiians, Tongans, and Mangarevans say he dredged their islands from the seafloor with his fishhook.
 He stole fire from his grandmother and hid it in a tea tree for later use (Tea tree is very flammable.)
 When the sun went around too fast, making the days short, he trapped it and beat it half to death with his grandmother's jawbone.

 - The Bible:

-- According to Genesis, snakes lost their legs as punishment from God for tempting Eve.
-Women endure painful childbirth, humanity in general works for a living, and everybody eventually dies because Adam and Eve ate fruit from the Tree of the Knowledge of Good and Evil, but God evicted them from the Garden of Eden before they could eat fruit from the Tree of Life so that they would not have to live in that state forever.
+- According to Genesis, women endure painful childbirth, humanity in general works for a living, and everybody eventually dies because Adam and Eve ate fruit from the Tree of the Knowledge of Good and Evil, but God evicted them from the Garden of Eden before they could eat fruit from the Tree of Life so that they would not have to live in that state forever.